The Salad Trail in Talmei Yosef offers agricultural tours where you will be picking and tasting fruits and vegetables.

 “Pitot on the Saj”: We will bake pitot with zaatar and olive oil.
 (A saj is a Bedouin oven covered by mud).

-At our last stop, each child got some dough and prepared a pita.
+Each child got some dough at our last stop and prepared a pita.
 Then the guide collected the pitot and baked them on the Saj.

 When the tour ended, we headed towards the tables on-site and held a picnic.

-How much time a visit at the Salad Trail takes?
+How much time a visit to the Salad Trail takes?

 Overall, the tour was charming, and we enjoyed it a lot.
-Due to all activities and short explanations, the tour is suitable for small children as well.
-The only downside, as with many other attractions, once you purchase tickets for the whole family, it gets quite expensive.
+Due to all activities and short explanations, the tour is also suitable for small children.
+As with many other attractions, the only downside is that it gets pretty expensive once you purchase tickets for the whole family.